-During the lockdown we have been unable to offer adoptions at the Shelter due to the high risk this would pose to both staff and visitors.
+During the lockdown we have been unable to offer our usual adoption process at the Shelter due to the high risk this would pose to both staff and visitors.
 However, we have also received literally hundreds of applications from people looking to adopt, and so we have come up with a solution that will allow us to give the cats in our care a home.
+This process takes a little longer, but keeps the staff and adopters as safe as we can, and minimises stress to the cats.

 How it Works